Twofyw/sslocal-http-compose/README.md

 # sslocal-http-compose
 A docker-compose.yml that quickly starts a shadowsocks client with a socks5-to-http proxy converter.
-Useful for quickly deploying to a new server or personal Linux desktop.
+Useful for deploying to a new server or a personal Linux desktop.

 This is my first step to dockerizing everything.
 What's in the queue:
 - Jekyll (write a blog)